kewne7768/evolve_automation/README.md

 * Changes to TP3 autoFleet to allow for simple changes of Scout ship mid-run (do not change hull type).
 Also, there is a hacky way to script per-region ships.
 * Changes to the order of how Tau Ceti is built up and powered during the materials phase.
 For best effect, ensure the Jump Gate is not built until you're happy.
 This has not seen testing in situations where you may be limited by Money instead of Materials and may break in those cases.
 * Changes to autoBuild to account for high-prestige gameplay, increasing the speed at which buildings can be built.
 Options were added under Building Settings.
+* Several dirty hacks to improve game performance.
+These are disabled by default and can be enabled from General Settings.
+* Ctrl/alt/shift keys now work.
+* Prestige logging database.
+This can be enabled under Logging Settings.
+Unfortunately, at the moment, all configuration for this feature is missing, and the hard-coded graph is set up to accompany T4 farm runs with [this snippet](https://github.com/kewne7768/snippet-samples/blob/main/Prestige%20Log%20Milestones.js) installed.
+You can however get a JSON export of all your runs.
 * Misc fixes I'd like to send back but haven't had the time to properly go and test

 You can find the official version by Volch [here](https://gist.github.com/Vollch/b1a5eec305558a48b7f4575d317d7dd1).